nulogy/screengem/README.md

 gem 'screengem'
 ```

+## Dampening

+It sometimes makes sense to slow down the automation.
+This is known as dampening.

+To enable and configure dampening perform the following steps:

+1. Create a sample dampening configuration `screengem generate --root features_screenplay`
+1. Tweak the sample dampening configuration
+1. Promote the sample dampening configuration `cp ./features_screenplay/dampen_configuration.yml.sample ./dampen_configuration.yml`
+1. Enable dampening `export APPLY_DAMPENING=1`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.